Charles Edward Stuart: Life in Europe: 1746–1766

 Charles lived for several years in exile with his Scottish mistress, Clementina Walkinshaw (later known as Countess von Alberstrof), whom he met, and may have begun a relationship with, during the 1745 rebellion.
 She was suspected by many of Charles's supporters of being a spy planted by the Hanoverian government of Great Britain.
 On 29 October 1753, the couple had a daughter, Charlotte.
-Charles's inability to cope with the collapse of the Jacobite cause led to his problem with alcohol, and mother and daughter separated from Charles with his father James's assistance.
+Charles's inability to cope with the collapse of the Jacobite cause exacerbated his problem with alcohol, and mother and daughter separated from Charles with his father James's assistance.
 (Note: Charlotte went on to have illegitimate children with Ferdinand, an ecclesiastical member of the Rohan family.
 Their only son was Charles Edward Stuart, Count Roehenstart.)

 In 1759, at the height of the Seven Years' War, Charles was summoned to a meeting in Paris with the French foreign minister, the Duc De Choiseul.
 Charles failed to make a good impression, being argumentative and idealistic in his expectations.
 Choiseul was planning a full-scale invasion of England involving upwards of 100,000 men, to which he hoped to add a number of Jacobites led by Charles.
 However, he was so little impressed with Charles that he dismissed the prospect of Jacobite assistance.
 The French invasion, which was Charles's last realistic chance to recover the thrones of England, Scotland and Ireland for the Stuart dynasty, was ultimately thwarted by naval defeats at Quiberon Bay and Lagos.